iluvswe/iluvswe.github.io/README.md

 # iluvswe.github.io

+MODULES 1 PROJECT: ROLL THE DICE GAME BY LANA

 RULES OF THE GAME:
 1. Player (You) gets to go first, before Dealer.
 Click "Roll The Dice" to begin the game.
 2. Anyone (whether it's You or Dealer) who rolls a 1 on the dice will lose all unsaved points, and the turn goes to the other person.